Books about Ireland

-Our experts have chosen the best books on Ireland and the history of the Irish people.
+Our experts have chosen the best books about Ireland and the history of the Irish people.
 Whatever book you're looking for—whether books about the history of Ireland, or books by Irish writers—we've got you covered.

 The Best Samuel Beckett Books, recommended by Mark Nixon